 (2) Intersection of an alley and a street, a street and a driveway, and/or alley and a driveway.
-The triangle is formed on both sides of the alley and driveway with two sides of each triangle being ten feet in length along the abutting street pavement, measured from their point of intersection, illustrated by the letter "A" on diagram below, and the third side being a line connecting the ends of the other two sides, illustrated by the letter "C" on the diagram below.
+The triangle is formed on both sides of the alley and driveway with two sides of each triangle being ten feet in length along the abutting street pavement, measured from their point of intersection, illustrated by

+Redington Shores, Florida, Code of Ordinances (Supp.
+No. 8) the letter "A" on diagram below, and the third side being a line connecting the ends of the other two sides, illustrated by the letter "C" on the diagram below.